ericmcdaniel/ts-template-with-tests/README.md

 # TypeScript Template (with Jest Unit Tests)

+## A console-only TypeScript boilerplate to get nasty configuration hell out of the way

 Starting a simple new, console-only TypeScript node application can be very time consuming if you want to install and configure it with all of the bells and whistles.
 There are many pre-configured projects out there for projects that expect a browser, which make sense since this is a web-based language.
 However none exist for console-only applications.
 This project intends to simplify that process by providing a starter template with everything provided so that you can just get to work right away.

 ### Features